singlautsav/todoWithDjango/ReadMe.md

 To look into the Database one can go to 127.0.0.1:8000/api/todos

-Link to the demo Video is https://drive.google.com/file/d/1tGQo7_4sHd4W40QM8SRMp0ajuvWbGM37/view?usp=sharing
+Link to the demo Video is https://drive.google.com/file/d/1tGQo7_4sHd4W40QM8SRMp0ajuvWbGM37/view?usp=sharing or view the whatsappvideo in the repository